 Chievo deducted 3 points in Serie A for false accounting

-ROME (AP) — Chievo Verona has been docked three points in Serie A and fined 200,000 euros ($232,000) after being found guilty of false accounting.
+ROME (AP) — Chievo Verona will appeal Thursday’s decision to dock the club three Serie A points and fine it 200,000 euros ($232,000) for false accounting.

-Chievo president Luca Campedelli has also been banned for three months after the Italian soccer federation found the club had deliberately inflated the figures of transfer dealings with Cesena.
-The FIGC’s prosecutor had requested that Chievo be deducted 15 points.
+President Luca Campedelli was also banned for three months after the Italian soccer federation (FIGC) found Chievo guilty of deliberately inflating the figures of transfer dealings with Cesena in order to have the necessary balance sheets to register for the past three seasons.

 Cesena, which has gone bankrupt, was docked 15 points in the initial trial.